26hzhang/Word2VecfJava/README.md

 This is the very beginning version.
 * Achieves the pre-process and training process.
 * The parameter setting is fix according to the Levy's paper.
-* Only the training process uses the parallel programming.
 * Some bugs also need to be fixed.

 **TODO**